WHAT WE DO

 Laura’s program allows participants to self-select their level of engagement.
 As participants, we are permitted the comfort of maintaining our zone of self-protection, but we are welcome to enjoy the relief that comes with the realization that we are all emotionally dented and dinged.
 Some of us a little bit, some of us a lot.
-Laura’s interaction with the audience is occasionally pointed, often humorous, and unfailingly honest.
+Laura’s interaction with the audience is occasionally pointed, often humorous, and unfailingly honest for Tramadols on sale.
 She creates a comfort zone, leads by example, and then invites her audience to fully engage the formidable and endless challenge of being honest with themselves.
 If you fully engage, your work is just beginning at the conclusion of the presentation.
 Laura’s program can change, and even save, lives.

 Center for Homeland Defense and Security, United States Naval Postgraduate School

 Whether you invite 20 people or 2,000, we are able to provide a keynote talk for your community, workplace, or conference.

 There is no limit to the number of attendees.
 Participants from any and all professional disciplines or life circumstances will benefit.

 Big, small, city, state, federal, local, national, nonprofit, for-profit: it’s hard to find an area in which Laura has not worked.
 The consulting relationship can last anywhere from a few hours to a few years.
 We are here to help you figure out what is the most efficient and effective use of your resources.

 Past participants have lauded Laura’s workshops as “enlightening,” “practical,” “heaven-sent,” “perfect timing,” “nothing like I thought it would be,” and “a necessity.”

 Whatever the format, workshops offer a practical, holistic approach to caring for ourselves as we do the essential work of caring for others or the planet.